ngxtm/MediSchool-FE/README.md

 The component now includes robust type-safe error handling that:

-- Validates error types before string operations to prevent runtime errors
+- **Null Safety**: Validates `updateResult` object existence before accessing properties to prevent runtime errors
-- Provides fallback error messages for non-string error objects
-- Differentiates between token-related errors and general errors for better user guidance
-- Ensures consistent error display regardless of error object structure

-**Error Handling Improvements:**

-The component now includes robust type-safe error handling that:

-- Validates error types before string operations to prevent runtime errors
+- **Type Validation**: Validates error types before string operations to prevent runtime errors
-- Provides fallback error messages for non-string error objects
+- **Fallback Messages**: Provides fallback error messages for non-string error objects and undefined results
-- Differentiates between token-related errors and general errors for better user guidance
+- **Error Differentiation**: Differentiates between token-related errors and general errors for better user guidance
-- Ensures consistent error display regardless of error object structure
+- **Consistent Display**: Ensures consistent error display regardless of error object structure
+- **Defensive Programming**: Implements comprehensive null checks and graceful degradation for all error scenarios

 This separation provides clear, contextual feedback about what the system is doing at each stage of the password update process.